CS4641-Group52/Heart-Disease-Risk-Project/index.md

   <img src="KaggleNNclassrep.png">
 </p>

 The range we saw made it a little difficult to get a great read on how the model was performing.
-So, we built the model 200 with a for loop to try to get an average accuracy for our model.
+So, we built the model 200 times to get an average accuracy for our model.
 After building the model this way we saw it performed with about an 80% accuracy overall for the Kaggle dataset.

 <p align="center">
   <img src="KaggleNN.png">